sgoldenlab/simba/docs/Scenario4.md

 Also, so that we do not overfit the predictive classifiers to the experimental data, a different set of pilot videos have been recorded of resident-inturder pairings using identical video acquisition parameters.
 A total of 20 pilot videos were recorded.

-# **Scenario 4**: Analyzing amd adding new Experimental data to a previously started project.
+# **Scenario 4**: Analyzing and adding new Experimental data to a previously started project.
 In this current Scenario, you have already generated a predictive classifier for "Behavior that Will Get a Nature Paper (Behavior BtWGaNP)" (see [Scenario 1](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md)), and you have used the classifier to analyze Day 1 of your Experimental data (see [Scenario 2](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md)).
 You may have also updated your classifier to make it better in [Scenario 3](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario3.md).
 You now wish to use the BtWGaNP classifier to analyse Days 2 and 3 of your Experimental data.

 >**Note:** This Scenario is very similar to [Scenario 2](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md), however, we will take a slightly different approach to analyzing additional data in SimBA (see *Part 1* below).